 So you want to be an iOS developer.
-You’ve studied Objective C or Swift in depth, familiarized yourself with the Xcode IDE, and mastered the Cocoa Touch framework (if not, you might want to read this article first).
+You’ve studied Objective C or Swift in depth, familiarized yourself with the Xcode IDE, and mastered the Cocoa Touch framework.

 Now it’s time to start thinking practically about what you need to do in order to get that first developer job.
 And that’s exactly what we’ll walk you through in this article, from initial research to applications and interviews, all the way to your first few weeks on the job.